UrbanInstitute/urban-map/README.md

 ##To do
 * pym it
+* Make legend position responsive
+* Tooltips - move to be where the pointer points (top left of poiner), style
 * Stop state paths from hover highlighting
 * Set no color for missing data (allow choice or bake in?)